With annual support from the CSU Chancellor's Office, CETL is proud to sponsor the campus' Quality Assurance (QA) program.

 Intended Audience: Faculty and administrators who are interested or curious about teaching online or hybrid.

 This workshop includes an overview of the QM Rubric and provides a framework for participants to design an online course plan.
 An integral element of the workshop is an exploration of the eight General Standards of the QM Rubric, focusing on learning objectives and overall course alignment.
 Participants will complete a Module Planning Worksheet to design one module of an online course.
 The worksheet includes course and module learning objectives, assessments that align with the learning objectives, instructional materials that support the learning objectives and activities, and tools and media that enhance student interaction with classmates, content, and the instructor.
 Participants can expect to spend about 8-10 hours per week to successfully complete this two-week fully online workshop.
-(Cost: $150 or may be offered through the CSU at a reduced rate.)
+(Cost: FREE through the CSU Online Course Services Program).

 Note: Participants will be working on a portion of an existing face-to-face course throughout the session that will be redesigned into an online course component.